yarko/scrapedoc/source/installation.rst

  - a recent version of python_ 2.7
  - a recent version of Firefox_ [#browser]_

-Installing |s| will install or upgrade the following python:
+Installing |s| will install or upgrade the following python libraries:

  - argparse
  - lxml